In this episode, Byron and Yoshua talk about knowledge, unsupervised learning, how the brain learns, creativity, and machine translation.

-And in your mind, is there still like, is it kind of like, “You ain’t seen nothing yet?
-Just wait?”
-Or is it like, “This is eighty percent of what we know kind of today how to do, so don’t expect any big breakthroughs anytime soon?”
+And in your mind, is it like, "You ain't seen nothing yet.
+Just wait"?
+Or is it like, "This is eighty percent of what we know kind of today how to do, so don’t expect any big breakthroughs anytime soon"?

 Well, this is like your number of years question.

 But I would say that it's very likely that the pace of progress in AI is going to accelerate.
 And there's a very simple mathematical reason.
 The number of researchers doing it is increasing exponentially right now.
 And, you know, science works by small steps, in spite of what sometimes may be said.
 The effect of scientific advances could be very drastic, because we pass a threshold that suddenly we can solve this task and we can build this product.
 But science itself is just an accumulation of ideas and concepts that's very gradual.
 And the more people do it, the faster we can make progress.
 The more money we put in, the better facilities, and computing equipment, the faster we can make progress.
 So, because there's a huge investment in AI right now, both in academia and in industry, the rate at which advances are coming and papers are being published is just increasing incredibly fast.
 So, that doesn't mean that we might not face some brick wall and get stuck for a number of years trying to solve a problem that's really hard.
 We don't know.
 But my guess is that it's going to continue to accelerate for a while.